Google Workspace AI Productivity System (2026): Gmail, Docs, Drive Workflow

 2) Decision notes in Docs (8 minutes)

-For each priority thread, copy key points into one document and ask Gemini to produce:
+For each priority thread, I copy the key points into one doc and ask Gemini for:

 • problem statement